Geneva Lions Club – Regular Activities

 We welcome you to join us for lunch every Monday between noon and 1 p.m.at Aurelio’s Pizza, 330 W State St., Geneva IL 60134.
 The Club conducts business meetings after lunch and often has guest speakers on non-business meeting days.
 Please come in and ask for a board member and tell them you would like to join us for lunch.
 We’d be delighted to have you!
 Check our Calendar to see what is scheduled in the coming weeks.

 The Geneva Lions Club conducts a program to provide eye exams and/or new eyeglasses for needy persons living in Geneva or Saint Charles that have been referred to us by social service agencies or school nurses.

 The social service agency or school nurse screens the applicant, both for vision need and financial need.
 Individuals seeking such assistance should not contact our club directly, but rather contact a social service agency, such as the Salvation Army, Lazarus House, Carroll Towers, the St. Vincent De Paul Society, or Tri-City Health Partners, all of Saint Charles.
 For Students, contact the school nurse in the Geneva or Saint Charles school system.
 For questions about this program, contact Lion Bill Minderman.

 We have placed recycling collection boxes in numerous convenient drop-off locations in Geneva and St. Charles.
-Hearing aids may also be dropped off in those boxes for recycling.

 Hearing Aid Recycling